 Installing a Laravel app on Heroku

-(This is part of a series of posts on Laravel on Heroku. )
+This is a series of posts on Laravel on Heroku.

 Heroku has had PHP support for a while, but it's been a definitively second-class citizen.
 Yesterday Heroku announced a huge boost in their PHP support, including out-of-the-box Composer support and an intention to become a legitimate destination for hosting modern PHP apps.